montrealjug/montrealjug.github.io/_posts/meetup/2014-11-19-surprise-talk-on-phonegap-by-anis-kadri.md

 Anis is a Software Engineer at Adobe.
 He works on PhoneGap and Cordova full-time and has been contributing to the project since its early inception.
 Lately, he’s been interested in trying to introduce PhoneGap solutions to the enterprise world.

-Anis arrive bientôt pour quelques jours sur Montréal et va pouvoir faire une présentation de PhoneGap au Montreal JUG!
+Anis arrive bientôt pour quelques jours sur Montréal et va pouvoir faire une présentation de PhoneGap au Montréal JUG!

 __Talk description:__